pyPhotometry/docs/docs/user-guide/troubleshooting.md

 ### Can't open GUI

-To open the GUI you need to run the file *pyPhotometry_GUI.py* using Python.
+To open the GUI you need to run the file *pyPhotometry_GUI.pyw* using Python.
 One way to do this is to set the file association for *.py* files to Python 3 so that you can run the file by double clicking it.
 Alternatively you can open a command prompt, change directory to the folder containing *pyControl_GUI.py* and run the file with the command `python pyControl_GUI.py`.

-If the GUI does not open this is probably because you do not have the required [dependencies](../index.md#dependencies) installed, you should see an error message indicating which dependency could not be loaded.
+If the GUI does not open this is probably because you do not have the required [dependencies](../index.md#dependencies) installed, a file will be generate in the pyPhotometry root folder called *'ErrorLog.txt'* specifying which dependency is missing.

 ### Board does not show up in GUI.